 Maths studies – or Core Maths as it is also known – is a L3 qualification which is the equivalent of an AS level.
 It can be studied alongside 3 other A levels/BTECs – and the entry requirement is grade 4 at GCSE maths.
 It is a great option for anyone who wants to continue with some maths but doesn’t want to do the traditional Maths A level.
 Maths Studies covers real life maths – loans, tax, statistical modelling…

 Our links with HE

-We aim to give you the best possible footing for university and your future career with enrichment opportunities and CV-enhancing experiences.
-Each year we run a trip to Maths Inspiration, for example, where students have the opportunity to, as the organisers put it, “experience the UK’s most inspiring maths speakers live, in big venues, presenting mathematics in the context of exciting, real-world situations”.
+Maths Inspiration Show – We have run trips to the Maths Inspiration Show where students have the opportunity to, as the organisers put it, “experience the UK’s most inspiring maths speakers live, … presenting mathematics in the context of exciting, real-world situations”.